februarydtz/Algorithm/README.md

 # Algorithm
-Algorithm in all mainstream language, C/C++/Java/Python, with detailed explanation.
-Mainly in English, with little Chinese
+Algorithms in mainstream languages such as C/C++/Java/Python, with detailed explanations.
+Mainly in English, very little Chinese